Chart Color Schemes

 Infrastructure

-Whyalla Jenkins has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally
+Whyalla Jenkins has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 0 projects that may impact this area.
-Notable projects include Whyalla Airport Upgrade, Hydrogen Jobs Plan - Worker Accommodation Strategy, Whyalla Hydrogen Power Plant and Electrolyser Facility, and Whyalla Steelworks Green Steel Transformation.
-The following list details those most relevant.
+No changes can significantly affect an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that could potentially impact this area.
+Notable projects include the Whyalla Airport Upgrade, Hydrogen Jobs Plan - Worker Accommodation Strategy, Whyalla Hydrogen Power Plant and Electrolyser Facility, and Whyalla Steelworks Green Steel Transformation, with the following list providing details on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.